Oil India FC

-Oil India Football Club is an Indian professional football club from Duliajan in Assam.
+Oil India Football Club, also known as Oil India Limited FC or simply Oil India FC, is an Indian institutional football club based in Duliajan, Assam.
 The club was founded by Oil India in 1964.
 It also participated in I-League 2nd Division, then second tier football tournament of Indian football league system, for three seasons.

-Oil India FC was nominated by Assam Football Association for the 2021 I-League Qualifiers but didn't make it to the final list approved by the AIFF.
+Oil India FC was nominated by the Assam Football Association for 2021 I-League Qualifiers, but didn't make it to the final list approved by the AIFF.
+The club is a regular participant in the big tournaments of the state include Guwahati Premier Football League, Bordoloi Trophy, All India Independence Day Cup, ATPA Shield, and Bodousa Cup.
+It previously competed in the top division Assam State Premier League.